aaronmoodie/aaronmoodie.com/now.md

 This is a [now page](https://nownownow.com/about), inspired by [Derek Sivers](https://sive.rs/now).
 It's a snapshot of what's currently happening in my life.

-I live in Melbourne, Australia with my [talented wife](https://instagram.com/maryannemoodie) and our two boys, aged 7 and 9.
+I live in Melbourne, Australia with my [talented wife](https://instagram.com/maryannemoodie) and our two boys.
 I work as a Principal Product Designer at [Surreal](http://surreal.live).
-When I'm not creating a better future for live music, I'm tinkering on a side project, making music or thinking about what matters for the future of people and our planet.
+When I'm not creating a better future for live experiences, I'm tinkering on a side project, working in the garden or reading a book.

 ### Interests